New Year Cleaning Challenge Day 6

 Update Address Books

-To stay in touch with loved ones throughout the year, schedule a post-holiday address book update.
+To stay in touch with loved ones throughout the year, now's the time to schedule a post-holiday address book update.

 Already there on the tech side?
 Take this time to prune and correct your contacts, adding home addresses to phone numbers and e-mail addresses for a more robust contacts manager.